Torrencem/fixed_vec/post.md

 In this article, we'll be looking at a clever way to remove redundent bounds checks on array indexing using techniques discussed in the legendary paper [Ghosts of Departed Proofs](https://kataskeue.com/gdp.pdf).

-Let's get one thing out of the way off the bat: if you don't want to have to deal with bounds checks, most of the time you want to use iterators instead of loops.
+Let's get one thing out of the way: if you don't want to have to deal with bounds checks, most of the time you want to use iterators instead of loops.
 [This page](https://www.cs.brandeis.edu/~cs146a/rust/doc-02-21-2015/book/iterators.html) provides a nice introduction to iterators and their adapters if you've never used them before.
 Suffice it to say, using ``map``'s and ``filter``'s will compile into code without bounds checks, and fits what you were probably trying to do anyway.

 Besides this, there are sometimes situations where writing for loops is either the only way, or prefereable for whatever reason.
 Consider the following example: